evaafi/sdk/docs/README.md

 await evaa.getSync();
 ```

 At this point, `evaa` has all the necessary information for further work.
-Mostly we will need `AssetsConfig` and `AssetsData`.
+Mostly we need `AssetsConfig` and `AssetsData`.

 ## User Contract

-With the help of the master contract wrapper, we can get the user contract using two methods:
+With the master contract wrapper, we can get the user contract using two methods:

 - getOpenedUserContract: A contract that will be opened by the same client and use the same provider as the master contract.
 - openUserContract: Getting a user contract class without opening it, which will allow it to be opened later by another client.